Community Treatment Orders

 Your first community treatment order (CTO) can last up to 6 months.
-Your responsible clinician (RC) will review your CTO and decide to discharge or extend it.
+Your responsible clinician (RC) will review your CTO and decide to discharge you or extend it.
 Your CTO can be extended for a further 6 months and then for 1 year at a time.

-Each time your RC renews your CTO, they have to make sure you meet the criteria for a CTO.
+Each time your RC renews your CTO, they must make sure you meet the criteria for a CTO.
 You should have a review 2 months before your CTO is due to end.
-An approved mental health professional (AMHP) must agree to continue the CTO.
+The criteria for a CTO are explained in above on this page.

-If your CTO comes to an end without being renewed it will end.
+If your CTO comes to an end without being renewed, it will end.
 This means you are no longer under the CTO.
-You don’t have to follow the conditions any longer and you cannot be recalled to hospital.
+You don’t have to follow the conditions any longer and you can’t be recalled to hospital.

 How will my community treatment order end?

-Your community treatment order (CTO) can end in a number of ways.
-Your CTO will end because when you don’t meet the criteria anymore or it runs out.
-The following people can discharge youL
+Your community treatment order (CTO) can end in different ways.
+Your CTO will end when you don’t meet the criteria anymore or it runs out.
+You can be discharged in the following ways.

 - Your responsible clinician (RC)